Cheshire East Councillors privacy notice

 - your attendance at meetings

-- audio recordings made by the Council where you have asked a question or have participated in a debate
+- recordings of council meetings made by the Council where you have asked a question or have participated in a debate

 - the allowances you receive